 What does dental implant repair involve?

-That depends on which portion of the implant is being repaired.
-If the actual tooth (dental crown) has become cracked or damaged, that can be replaced or repaired without needing to address the actual implant (titanium post).
-In this scenario, you should schedule an examination.
-If your tooth has fallen off, bring it with you.
+That depends on which portion of the implant we need to repair.
+If the actual tooth (dental crown) is cracked or damaged, we can replace it without needing to address the actual implant (titanium post).
+If your tooth falls out, bring it with you.
 Otherwise, we can examine it and let you know if we can repair the crack or chip without actually removing the crown.
-At Dentistry In Oro Valley, we view this a the best-case scenario since it is the fastest way to restore your implant and the least invasive.
-If the crown does need to be replaced, the dental lab will create a new one for us to carefully attach to the abutment that is secured to your implant.
+At Dentistry In Oro Valley, we view this as the best-case scenario since it is the fastest way to restore your implant and the least invasive.
+If the crown needs replacement, the dental lab will create a new one for us to carefully attach to the abutment on your implant.

 How do you treat a fractured dental implant?

 If the tooth portion of your implant has fractured, we will examine you and let you know if we can restore it using bonding material.
 If we cannot, then we will have to replace the crown.

 Yes, if the actual implant becomes loose, we will typically need to remove it.
 We will then need to clean the area and complete a bone graft if necessary.
 We can place a new implant after the healing process.